 Click here for an update on the Restaurant Industry Partnership.

 Started in 2013, the Young Adult Sectoral Employment Project is a first-of-its-kind effort to test whether sector strategies, previously established through research to directly benefit adult job seekers, can be specifically applied to organizations serving young adults who are out-of-school/work and the employers that may hire them.

-This three-year pilot and implementation project will involve the development of five sector-specific organizational collaborations — at least one CBO partner, one industry skills training entity, and one (or more) sector-specific employer/employer intermediary groups — working together to create customized pathways to employment for young adults.
+This three-year pilot and implementation project will involve the development of multiple sector-specific organizational collaborations — at least one CBO partner, one industry skills training entity, and one (or more) sector-specific employer or employer intermediary group — working together to create customized pathways to employment for young adults.
 The first year involves planning, development, and the provision of intensive technical assistance for the proposed partnerships.
 The last two years will focus on implementation of program services.
 Collectively, we hope to serve 500 young people among the five established partnerships.
 This project will feature a learning community in which practitioners, employers, funders, and others will be brought together to build organizational capacity to do this work.

 JobsFirstNYC conceived of this project, and raised resources among local and national funders for its planning and development.
 Each approved partnership received a planning grant, provided through JobsFirstNYC.
 JobsFirstNYC has been working closely with local and national funders to broker the resources for implementation grants in 2014.

-The project formally began with a launch meeting on April 23, 2013, followed by events in May, where we relesed the RFP, and in June.
-More detailed information about the YASEP is included in the ZIP folders of materials from the April 23rd launch event, available below.
+The project formally began with a launch meeting on April 23, 2013, followed by events in May, where we released the RFP, and in June.
+More detailed information about the YASEP is available below.